tepletonteam/tepleton/docs/guide/ibc.md

 ```

 This should start up the relay, and assuming no error messages came out,
-the two chains are now fully connected over IBC.
+the two chains are now fully connected over ABI.
 Let's use this to send
 our first tx accross the chains...

 ### Sending cross-chain payments